Gaurav Kukade

 2

-// linkedList is an LinkedList object
+// linkedList is a LinkedList object

 Iterator iterator = linkedList.iterator();